This species is known only from the type locality, "Kempholey, Hassan" (Rao 1937), in the Western Ghats of India, at around 200m asl.

 Habitat and Ecology

-The habitat preferences of this species are not known, although it is possibly a forest species.
-It presumably has aquatic larvae in streams, like other species of Micrixalus.
+The habitat preferences of this species are not known, although it is possibly a forest species that presumably breeds like other members of the genus, with larvae being found on wet rocks next to streams.

-The area where it was collected, and might possibly still occur, is threatened by clearance for agricultural use (including coffee cultivation).
+The area where it was collected, and might possibly still occur, is threatened by clearance for agricultural use.

 Red List Status